Imran to supervise dams project

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran on Monday hinted at supervising the Diamer Bhasha and Mohmand dams project, given the urgency.
+ISLAMABAD:: Prime Minister Imran Monday hinted at supervising the Diamer Bhasha and Mohmand dams project, given the urgency.

-The Pakistan Water and Power Development Authority (Wapda) Chairman, Lt Gen (retd) Muzammil Hussain, called on the prime minister and briefed him about the water situation in the country and future development of water and hydropower sectors.
+Pakistan Water and Power Development Authority (Wapda) Chairman Lt Gen (R) Muzammil Hussain called on the Prime Minister and briefed him about water situation in the country and future development of water and hydropower sectors.

 Imran took to Twitter to share figures extracted from data he had received regarding 90 percent of government-owned land in Punjab, Khyber Pakhtunkhwa and the federal areas and buildings constructed on the estates.